-These are those main projects, consiting of mini projects where applicable.
+There are those main projects, consiting of mini projects where applicable.
 Emphasis is placed upon mastering and applying visual and communicative skills, understand concepts and terms, experimentation, design sensibility and cognitive depths of your work.

-Hach project is worth 25% with the remaining 25% on studentship (participation, timely completion, and responsiveness), documentation and presentation of the design process.
+Hach project is worth 25% with the remaining 25% on studentship (participation, timely completion, and responsiveness), documentation and persentation of the design process.

-Your final portfolio will include the final, printed examples of that work as well as electronic variations (if any) and that's leading up to your finalhed, final solutions.
-When necessary, you are required to final examples of design and to write a 50-100 word critique.
-An incomplete grade is given only in an extreme circumstance.
+Your final postfolio wall include the final, printed examples of that work as well as electronic variations (if any) and train leading up to your finished, final solutions.
+When necessary you are required to find examples of design and to write a 50-100 word critique.
+An incomplete grade is given only in an extreme curranstance.
 If you foresee the necessity for an incomplete grade, see me as soon as possible.